peiong/NiceBilibili/README.md

 # NiceBilibili
-Bring the origin back to bilibili and make the B great again.
+Bring the origin back to bilibili and make the bilibili great again.